-- Maintain a network of medical supply donors. - Organize transportation of donated medical supplies to the MSNI warehouse. - Plan, organize, and execute District-wide workdays for Rotary Clubs to inventory, organize, and pack medical supplies for shipment. - Accept requests for medical supplies and raise money to cover shipping costs to the destination.
+- Plan, organize, and execute District-wide workdays for Rotary Clubs to inventory, organize, and pack medical supplies for shipment. - Accept requests for medical supplies and raise money to cover shipping costs to the destination.

 ANNEX A PROGRAM COMMITTEES

 4-Way Test Speech Contest